 In the upcoming Bond film Quantum of Solace, a deliberately similar fate awaits Gemma Arterton’s character Agent Fields, an MI6 agent assigned to keep tabs on Bond as he attempts to unfold the layers of a very large, very secretive evil organization.
 In Quantum, Arterton’s character is drowned in crude oil and draped over a bed in a scene that is to be an homage to Goldfinger.
-Have a look at the scene below:

 “I couldn’t move.
 I couldn’t see, I couldn’t breathe or hear because it went in my ears.
 It was unpleasant, but it’s something I’ll always remember and it will be an iconic part of the film.”

 As well, Arterton also commented on what it was like to lock lips with 007 himself, Daniel Craig.
 Apparently, her scene came with quite a bit of anticipation:

 “I just couldn’t get that image of him walking out of the sea in Casino Royale out of my head.
 He was very cool and I was a giggling mess.
 I mumbled something like, ‘I just kissed you!’ and he just said, ‘Yes you did.
 And now we have to do it again.’”